lmorg/murex/docs/commands/getfile.md

 ## Detail

-This simply fetches a resource (via HTTP GET request) from a URL and returns the byte stream to STDOUT.
-It will set STDOUT's data-type based on MIME defined in the `Content-Type` HTTP header.
+This simply fetches a resource (via HTTP GET request) from a URL and returns the byte stream to stdout.
+It will set stdout's data-type based on MIME defined in the `Content-Type` HTTP header.

 It is recommended that you only use this command if you're pipelining the output